How do I get an application?

 Lakewood, CO.
 80228-0908

-5) Mail or hand deliver your completed application.
-The primary sponsor is responsible for gathering all application materials, ensuring the documents are accurate, and delivering (by mail or by hand) the completed application found on the Crestmoor Website to the Membership Chair.
+- The primary sponsor is responsible for gathering all application materials, ensuring the documents are accurate, and filling out the online application found on the Crestmoor Website.
 Primary sponsors will also attend the New Member Gathering and assist the new Member with orientation to CCA.

 Your online completed application along with deposit fee must be received by OCTOBER 31 by bookkeeper to be considered for the upcoming season.